 1. Vata Skin Type:

-For Vata skin abhyanga, or massaging the skin all over the body daily with sesame or olive oil for 20 minutes and then taking a bath with luke warm water helps to reduce dryness and flaking.
+For vata skin abhyanga, or massaging the skin all over the body daily with sesame or olive oil for 20 minutes and then taking a bath with luke warm water helps to reduce dryness & flaking.

 As per season, apply raw milk (in summers) or luke warm milk (in winters) with the a cotton swab all over the face and/or body with gentle circular motions.
 See the pores getting cleansed and rinse with luke warm water.
 It reduces the dryness and wrinkles and patchy skin.